ninjaaron/replacing-bash-scripting-with-python/README.rst

 choose one that you like and is widely available on Linux and other
 \*nix operating systems.

+They main reason I would recommend Python is if you already know it.
+If you don't know anything besides BASH, Python is a reasonable choice for your next language.
+It has a lot of mature, fast third-party libraries in a lot of domains.
+That's the main reason that matters to me.

-They main reason I would recommend Python is because it is the language covered in this tutorial.
+The other very compelling reason to learn Python is that it is the language covered in this tutorial.

 Learn Python
 ------------